Equine Collaboration for Health and Outreach – ECHO

 Upcoming events

-A number of events are planned for delivery in 2026 by the ECHO group.
+A number of events designed for owners, breeders, and equine professionals are planned for delivery in 2026 by the ECHO group.
 Details of each event will be added here as they become available.

 Previous events